-Sociology A2 - Globalisation EssayWatch
+Sociology A2 - Globalisation EssayWatch this thread

 Secularisation theory has argued that modernisation has undermined religion.
 The importance of science and technology on economic development and rational worldview on which they depend on are seen as destroying the belief in the supernatural.
 However, religion can contribute to development, but most recently, sociologists have examined what role religion may play in development in today's globalising world.